kerberos-io/documentation/content/agent/installation/index.md

 3. Run the docker command as following to attach your config directory and recording directory.

         docker run -p 80:80 --name mycamera -v $(pwd)/agent/config:/home/agent/data/config  -v $(pwd)/agent/recordings:/home/agent/data/recordings -d kerberos/agent:latest

+Login with default username and password which are root/root.

+### Configure using environment variables

+If you prefer to configure Kerberos Agent using environment variables instead of or in addition to mounted config file, you can do that as well.
+See the [list of available environment variables](https://github.com/kerberos-io/agent#configure-with-environment-variables).

+For example, to pre-configure a different username and password, use this docker run command:

+        docker run -p 80:80 --name mycamera -v $(pwd)/agent/config:/home/agent/data/config  -v $(pwd)/agent/recordings:/home/agent/data/recordings -d -e AGENT_USERNAME=user -e AGENT_PASSWORD=secret kerberos/agent:latest

+This will let you login using username `user` and password `secret`.